bidzyyys/chasm/README.md

 `xpeer coin` is the currency in which all transactions on `xpeer` blockchain are being held.
 It has a total supply of ~100 millions.
 The smallest denomination of `XPC` is a `bdzys` and equals to `1e-18 XPC`.

 ### Minting
-   Each block as a first transaction has minting - newly created amount of money which belongs to the miner.
    This is an extra amount of `xpeer coins` that can be transferred to a miner's account and together with transaction fees is the incentive for miners to mine.
 At the beginning of the chain, the award equals to 50 `XPC` and is halved each million of blocks.
    It is presented as a Minting transaction - first transaction in every block that has no inputs.
    It is a kind of encouragement for people to start mining - initially the main incentive.